Last Updated on by

 26. There’s often pizza.

 Running combined WITH pizza?
 I cannot think of a greater gift in life.
+Now I can’t guarantee that you’ll get pizza if you run a 50K, but chances are good.
+Really good.

 27. Training isn’t that different from marathon training.